Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Desember 2024 22.29.17 UTC
+- WIB: Selasa, 10 Desember 2024 23.34.21 UTC
-- WITA: Selasa, 10 Desember 2024 23.29.17 UTC
+- WITA: Rabu, 11 Desember 2024 00.34.21 UTC
-- WIT: Rabu, 11 Desember 2024 00.29.17 UTC
+- WIT: Rabu, 11 Desember 2024 01.34.21 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational